EECOLOR/qirx/parser/documentation/_04_Grammar.md

     TransformedTo.forContext[X] { (i: H1 :: T1) =>
       Whitespace.? :: transformHead(i.head) :: transformTail(i.tail)
     }

-  // Note that the current Scala compiler requires us to add return types to the
-  // implicit methods because we import these definitions later on.
-In a perfect
-  // world that should not be necessary because we do not add anything to the
-  // signature of the trait we implement.
 }
 ```
 Note that this seems quite a compilated way of handling whitespace.
 The mechanism is